 In the cannabis industry, first impressions matter.
 By the time a retailer looks at your menu, they may have interacted with other sales reps.
 Reps who brought products to their store.
 Which of course they sampled because that’s part of the job.

 The top-performing stores on LeafLink maximize every pixel to make a lasting impression.
 They polish their marketplace and listings with compelling visuals, sharp messaging, and irresistible calls to action to show retailers why they need to buy now.
-The Polisher lets their brand shine.

-You’ll see high-resolution banner graphics that will make you crave the product.
+1) High-resolution banner graphics that will make you crave the product.

-A good rule of thumb here:
+A good rule of thumb here: Don’t tell me.
+Show me.

-Use the banner images to show the products -- in high-resolution.
+1. Use the banner images to show the products -- in high-resolution.

-Use the logo space to only show the logo.
+2. Use the logo space to only show the logo.

 Tell them just enough up top, to make them want to scroll down and see more.